Acquisition and Maintenance of City StreetsPublished Jun 4, 2018

 Competitive Bidding Requirements in CitiesPublished Aug 6, 2018

 Learn what types and price of contracts are subject to competitive bidding requirements, the methods of best value and joint contracting, and the exemptions, exceptions, and alternatives to competitive bidding.
 Learn about preparing bid specifications and advertising, opening, and investigating bids.
 Discusses permitted changes after bid award and when a city needs to require performance and payment bonds.
 Contains sample bid advertisement and sample outline for a Request for Proposals (RFP).

 Dangerous PropertiesPublished Nov 28, 2018

 Learn about the tools available to cities under state law to remedy unhealthy and dangerous properties such as those damaged by fire or explosion, unsecured vacant buildings, garbage houses, and otherwise hazardous buildings or excavations.
 Contains several model resolutions for action and a link to a model ordinance.

-Learn about types of liquor licenses and what each allows; criteria that applicants and their establishments must meet for the various types of licenses.
+Learn about types of liquor licenses and what each allows as well as criteria that applicants and their establishments must meet for the various types of licenses.
 Outlines liquor licensing procedure, state and local regulations imposed on liquor license holders, and insurance and liability concerns.
 Discusses liquor election questions.
 Charts summarize fees, license numbers, who issues and approves.
-Sample ordinance included.
+Links to a model liquor licensing ordinance.